NorthernWidget-Skunkworks/Project-Walrus/README.md

 ## Wiring and pinout

 "Pin" is the name of the pin as labeled on the board.
-"Wire" is the color of the AlphaWire cable that we use; you may use something different based on what manufacturers exist where you are; that's okay, just record the color convention!
-(We sometimes use another cable in which we use a white wire for SDA and a green wire for SCL, but have found that AlphaWire brand works best.)
+"Wire" is the color of the [Alpha Wire 5004C cable](https://www.digikey.com/product-detail/en/alpha-wire/5004C-SL001/5004CSL001-ND/484976) that we use; you may use something different based on what manufacturers exist where you are; that's okay, just record the color convention!
+(We sometimes use another cable in which we use a white wire for SDA and a green wire for SCL, but have found that Alpha Wire brand works best.)

 >> Add image of cable ends (optional) and find how to integrate with housing section; cabling is a distinct topic, but the step of attaching the cable lies within the housing-construction step <<